-It is advised that the proposed Order, if confirmed, will not have any adverse effect on the needs of agriculture and forestry and desirability of conserving flora, fauna and geological and physiographical features.
-It is also suggested that the proposal will not have an adverse effect on the biodiversity or natural beauty of the area.
+In making the decision to enter into an Agreement to create the bridleway, the Authority must have due regard to the needs of agriculture and forestry and the desirability of conserving flora, fauna and geological and physiographical features.
+It is believed that this proposal will have no adverse effects on these matters.